Why is social climbing so harmful for a leader?

 Most of the time it’s physical, but sometimes it can be verbal too.

-For example once I was at a company party in a group of three, and one of the two higher ups suddenly blurted out:
+For example, once I was at a company party with a group of three, and one of the two higher ups suddenly blurted out:

 Well, it was good seeing you

 And kept looking at me as if to imply I was supposed to move.